What Is an Encrypted Email?

 Never Share Passwords Over Email

 There’s one type of information you should never send over email, even if you encrypt it: your passwords.
 While encryption makes your emails a lot safer, it’s not a fortress.
-If someone really wants to, and has the right tools, they might still find a way to crack it open.
+If someone really wants to and has the right tools, they might still find a way to crack it open.

 Instead, a safer alternative is to use a password manager — an app that keeps all your passwords in a secure vault, locked with a master password.
 Password managers also let you share passwords securely without the risks that come with using email.